ServiceStack/ServiceStack.Gap/README.md

 [![Partial Windows Screenshot](https://raw.githubusercontent.com/ServiceStack/Assets/master/img/gap/partial-win.png)](https://github.com/ServiceStack/ServiceStack.Gap/raw/master/deploy/BenchmarksAnalyzer.Windows.zip)

-## About Benchmarks Analyzer
+### About Benchmarks Analyzer

 To use just copy `BenchmarksAnalyzer.exe` in the same directory where your Apache Benchmark output files are kept and when started it will automatically import all Benchmark outputs with a `.txt` extension (or grouped inside `.zip` batches) and open your preferred web browser to view the results.

-### Viewing the bundled Example
+#### Viewing the bundled Example

 `BenchmarksAnalyzer.zip` also comes with example data so you can run it to see an example of it in action:

-	\Database Performance in ASP.NET.zip - Example dataset containing Benchmark outputs in a single .zip
+ - **Database Performance in ASP.NET.zip** - Example dataset containing Benchmark outputs in a single .zip
-	\server.labels - Holds Custom Labels to markup different servers in charts
+ - **server.labels** - Holds Custom Labels to markup different servers in charts
-	\test.labels - Holds Custom Labels to markup different tests in charts
+ - **test.labels** - Holds Custom Labels to markup different tests in charts

 To view the built-in example just extract the .zip file and double-click on `BenchmarksAnalyzer.exe` to run the Program to view the above example dataset with the custom configuration.

-See the included [README.txt](https://github.com/ServiceStack/ServiceStack.Gap/blob/master/src/BenchmarksAnalyzer/build/README.txt) for more info on Benchmark Analyzer features and how you can markup the charts with custom labels.
+See the included [README.txt](https://github.com/ServiceStack/ServiceStack.Gap/blob/master/src/BenchmarksAnalyzer/build/README.txt) for more Benchmark Analyzer features and how to markup the charts with custom labels.

 ## Creating Benchmarks Analyzer